perwin/pyimfit/README.md

     * Note that version 2.0 or later of GSL is required!

-2. Install SCons, e.g.

-       $ pip install scons

-3. Clone the PyImfit repository
+2. Clone the PyImfit repository

        $ git clone --recurse-submodules git://github.com/perwin/pyimfit.git

-4. Build the Python package
+3. Build the Python package

-   * **[TBA: stuff about specifying compiler on macOS; paths to libraries]**
+   * **[macOS only:] First, specify a valid, OpenMP-compatible C++ compiler**

+         $ export CC=<c++-compiler-name>; export CXX=<c++-compiler-name>

+    (You need to point CC and CXX to the *same*, C++ compiler!
+    This should not be necessary on a Linux system, assuming the default compiler is standard GCC.)

+   * Build and install PyImfit!

       * For testing purposes (installs a link to current directory in your usual package-install location)

             $ python3 setup.py develop

       * For general installation (i.e., actually installs the package in your usual package-install location)

             $ python3 setup.py install

 ## Credits